Julian-Wyatt/Attractor/README.md

 ### Constructor

 The constructor for the simulation class takes 9 parameters.
 Firstly, there is the renderer variable, which allows the programmer to enter a different renderer to use as a graphic, if for example they want a different size image, or want to place the image onto a 3D object like a cube.
-Next we have the magnetism and deceleration variables, which were used in the original attractor; where magnetism is the strength of attraction to the mouse and the deceleration value is how harshly the particle changes speed when moving towards the mouse.
+Next, we have the magnetism and deceleration variables, which were used in the original attractor; where magnetism is the strength of attraction to the mouse and the deceleration value is how harshly the particle changes speed when moving towards the mouse.
 During the constructor, I check whether the renderer is defined and alter the `this.height` and `this.width` depending on renderer height/width or window width/height.
 I also create all of the particles with the script below:

 ```javascript